Postpartum Recovery Timeline: Recovering From Labor and Delivery

 Limit visits.
 If you’re not ready to see people, don’t feel guilty about saying no to eager family and friends who want to visit.
 One option is to organize a sip and see party (or ask a friend to organize it for you) when you’re feeling up to it, as this can help reduce some of those unexpected drop-ins.

 Eat healthily.
 Do your best to refuel with healthy, nutritious foods, even when you feel too tired or too busy to eat, or are tempted to fill up on junk food.
-Experts recommend ensuring you’re eating enough protein and iron-rich foods as these can help fight fatigue.
+Experts recommend eating enough protein and iron-rich foods, as these can help combat fatigue.

 Week 5